helloworld-sys/Capstone/README.md

 Liked: Ease of use.
 Disliked: [Specify].
 Differentiation:
-While maintaining ease of use, the application will stand out by addressing the specific needs of the construction industry.
+While maintaining ease of use, the application will stand out by addressing the specific needs of the client.

 Wireframes:
 Home